 The most difficult history of Africa riddles A list of history of Africa related questions that are most often answered incorrectly Africa quiz During the whole history, where were most of slaves from Africa taken to?Arabia.
 Slavery had long been practiced in Africa.
 Between the 7th and 20th centuries, the Arab slave trade (also known as slavery in the East) took 18 million slaves from Africa via trans-Saharan and Indian Ocean routes.
 Between the 15th and the 19th centuries, the Atlantic slave trade took an estimated 7–12 million slaves to the New World.very hard 27% North America without CarribeanNorth America without Carribean33%South AmericaSouth America24%CaribbeanCaribbean14%ArabiaArabia27%Created by: globalquiz.org.
-Statistics based on 3095 answers in 2 languages »Africa riddles » Which country other than USA named its capital after the president of the United States?Liberia was created in 1847 by freed slaves from the United States.
+Statistics based on 3223 answers in 2 languages »Africa riddles » Which country other than USA named its capital after the president of the United States?Liberia was created in 1847 by freed slaves from the United States.
 They established a government modeled on that of the United States and named its capital city Monrovia after James Monroe, a prominent supporter of the colonization.hard 43% Solomon IslandsSolomon Islands26%LiberiaLiberia43%SomaliaSomalia11%PanamaPanama18%Created by: globalquiz.org.
-Statistics based on 20868 answers in 4 languages »geography of West Africa riddles » In the late 19th century, the European imperial powers occupied most of the Africa, leaving only two fully independent states.
+Statistics based on 20868 answers in 4 languages »geography of West Africa riddles » Who was the first European navigator to reach South Africa?Bartolomeu Dias.
+During his expedition in 1487-1488, Bartolomeu Dias reached the tip of South Africa.
+Dias wanted to continue sailing to India, but he was forced to turn back when his crew refused to go further.
+After returning to Lisbon, Dias helped in the construction of the ships that were used by Vasco da Gama to eventually reach India ten years later.hard 45% Christopher ColumbusChristopher Columbus8%Bartolomeu DiasBartolomeu Dias45%Ferdinand MagellanFerdinand Magellan20%Vasco da GamaVasco da Gama26%Created by: globalquiz.org.
+Statistics based on 7413 answers in 2 languages »Age of Discovery riddles » In the late 19th century, the European imperial powers occupied most of the Africa, leaving only two fully independent states.
 One of them was Liberia.
 What was the other one?Ethiopia.
 Tracing its roots to the 2nd millennium BC, Ethiopia was a monarchy for most of its history.
-When other African nations gained their independence following World War II, many of them adopted the colors of Ethiopia's flag, and Addis Ababa became the location of several global organizations focused on Africa. hard 45% MozambiqueMozambique14%MoroccoMorocco18%MadagascarMadagascar20%EthiopiaEthiopia46%Created by: life-o-holic.
-Statistics based on 7279 answers in 4 languages »Ethiopia riddles » Who was the first European navigator to reach South Africa?Bartolomeu Dias.
-During his expedition in 1487-1488, Bartolomeu Dias reached the tip of South Africa.
-Dias wanted to continue sailing to India, but he was forced to turn back when his crew refused to go further.
-After returning to Lisbon, Dias helped in the construction of the ships that were used by Vasco da Gama to eventually reach India ten years later.hard 45% Christopher ColumbusChristopher Columbus8%Bartolomeu DiasBartolomeu Dias45%Ferdinand MagellanFerdinand Magellan20%Vasco da GamaVasco da Gama26%Created by: globalquiz.org.
-Statistics based on 6858 answers in 2 languages »Age of Discovery riddles » This is Haile Selassie, former emperor of Ethiopia.
+When other African nations gained their independence following World War II, many of them adopted the colors of Ethiopia's flag, and Addis Ababa became the location of several global organizations focused on Africa. hard 46% MozambiqueMozambique14%MoroccoMorocco18%MadagascarMadagascar20%EthiopiaEthiopia46%Created by: life-o-holic.
+Statistics based on 7684 answers in 4 languages »Ethiopia riddles » This is Haile Selassie, former emperor of Ethiopia.
 Who is he claimed to be a descendant of?King Solomon.
 The House of Solomon was the former Imperial House of Ethiopia.
 Its members claim lineal descent from Solomon of Israel and the Queen of Sheba, the latter of whom tradition asserts gave birth to Menelik I after her Biblically described visit to Solomon in Jerusalem.
 These claims of Solomonic descent make the Ethiopian royal house among the two oldest in the world (the other being the Imperial Dynasty of Japan)average 65% MuhammadMuhammad18%King SolomonKing Solomon65%Jesus ChristJesus Christ5%Ramses IRamses I10%Created by: globalquiz.org.
-Statistics based on 12615 answers in 4 languages »Bible riddles » Who was guarded by the all-female Amazonian Guard?Muammar Gaddafi.
-Beginning in the 1980s Gadaffi travelled with his Amazonian Guard, which was a group of female bodyguards, hand-picked by Gaddafi himself.
-They reportedly were sworn to a life of celibacy.
-However, in the latter days of the Libyan civil war, accusations emerged from five members of the Amazonian Guard of rape and other abuse by the upper echelons of the Gaddafi government.easy 70% Saddam HusseinSaddam Hussein11%Kim Il-sungKim Il-sung6%Muammar GaddafiMuammar Gaddafi70%Robert MugabeRobert Mugabe10%Created by: globalquiz.org.
-Statistics based on 10666 answers in 4 languages »Libya riddles » The southernmost tip of Africa is named the Cape of Good Hope.
+Statistics based on 13394 answers in 4 languages »Bible riddles » The southernmost tip of Africa is named the Cape of Good Hope.
 A hope for what it was?Sea route to India.
 Bartolomeu Dias originally named the Cape of Good Hope the "Cape of Storms" (Cabo das Tormentas).
 It was later renamed (by King John II of Portugal) the Cape of Good Hope because it represented the opening of a route to the east.easy 70% foodfood7%christening of Africachristening of Africa6%sea route to Indiasea route to India70%fortunate windsfortunate winds15%Created by: globalquiz.org.
-Statistics based on 8283 answers in 4 languages »South Africa riddles » Which country was ruled by this person?Libya.
+Statistics based on 8838 answers in 4 languages »South Africa riddles » Who was guarded by the all-female Amazonian Guard?Muammar Gaddafi.
+Beginning in the 1980s Gadaffi travelled with his Amazonian Guard, which was a group of female bodyguards, hand-picked by Gaddafi himself.
+They reportedly were sworn to a life of celibacy.
+However, in the latter days of the Libyan civil war, accusations emerged from five members of the Amazonian Guard of rape and other abuse by the upper echelons of the Gaddafi government.easy 71% Saddam HusseinSaddam Hussein11%Kim Il-sungKim Il-sung6%Muammar GaddafiMuammar Gaddafi71%Robert MugabeRobert Mugabe10%Created by: globalquiz.org.
+Statistics based on 11741 answers in 4 languages »dictators riddles » Which country was ruled by this person?Libya.
 Gaddafi was a controversial and highly divisive world figure.
 Supporters lauded his anti-imperialist stance and work in unifying Africa and the Arab world, and he was decorated with various awards.
 Conversely, he was internationally condemned as a dictator and autocrat whose authoritarian administration violated the human rights of Libyan citizens and supported international terrorism.easy 76% SyriaSyria9%EthiopiaEthiopia7%LibyaLibya76%IranIran6%Created by: globalquiz.org.
-Statistics based on 11125 answers in 2 languages »dictators riddles » Play Africa quiz and see all the questions.
+Statistics based on 12029 answers in 2 languages »Libya riddles » Play Africa quiz and see all the questions.